 The Iranian Fire Ritual Before Nowruz: Chaharshanbe Suri

-The Persian New Year, known as Nowruz, is one of Iran’s most ancient and cherished Charshanbeh Suri celebrations among Persian-speaking communities worldwide.
-However, before the arrival of Nowruz, a special Iranian fire ritual takes place to bid farewell to the past year’s hardships and welcome the new year with renewed energy.
+The Persian New Year, known as Nowruz, is one of the most ancient and cherished celebrations among Persian-speaking communities worldwide.
+Before the arrival of Nowruz, however, a powerful fire ritual takes place to cleanse the past year’s hardships and welcome renewal, light, and hope.

-Chaharshanbe Suri, meaning “Red Wednesday”, is an Iranian fire festival held last Tuesday night before Nowruz.
-It involves jumping over bonfires while chanting traditional phrases that symbolize the transition from darkness to light.
-The festival is deeply rooted in Zoroastrian customs and has been practiced for centuries.
+Chaharshanbe Suri, meaning “Red Wednesday”, is an ancient Iranian fire festival celebrated on the last Tuesday night before Nowruz.
+The main ritual involves jumping over small bonfires while chanting symbolic phrases that represent purification, health, and renewal.

 The Origins of Chaharshanbe Suri

-The roots of Chaharshanbe Suri can be traced back to Zoroastrianism, one of the world’s oldest religions, which originated in ancient Persia.
-In Zoroastrian beliefs, fire represents purity, light, and wisdom.
-The ritual of jumping over fire is thought to cleanse the soul and prepare individuals for the new year.
+The roots of Chaharshanbe Suri trace back to Zoroastrianism, one of the world’s oldest religions originating in ancient Persia.
+Fire symbolizes purity, wisdom, and divine light, and jumping over fire was believed to cleanse the soul before entering the new year.

 Why Do Iranians Jump Over Fire?

-During Chaharshanbe Suri, people light small bonfires in open spaces such as streets, courtyards, or parks.
-Participants jump over the flames while reciting the Persian phrase:
+During Chaharshanbe Suri, people light small fires in streets, courtyards, or open spaces and jump over the flames while reciting the traditional chant:

 “Zardi-ye man az to, sorkhi-ye to az man”

-While fire-jumping remains the centerpiece of Chaharshanbe Suri, other traditions have also become part of the celebration.
-These include:
+While fire-jumping remains the heart of Chaharshanbe Suri, several other traditions enrich the celebration:

 1. Spoon Banging (Qashoq-Zani)